Mahmoud77ahmed/Retail-DB-Management-System/README.md

 - **Sample Data**: Overview of the sample data used.
 - **Queries**: Examples and explanations of complex queries.
 - **Views and Stored Procedures**: Details on their purpose and usage.

----

-You can adjust and expand this as per your project specifics.